-- → Creates conditions for investment and savings; - → Attracts capital from grants and businesses; - → Influences the private sector to deliver positive outcomes; - → Enables interest and business groups to undertake initiatives within the district; - → Forms partnerships with external organisations; and - → Uses catalyst investment to unlock growth or regeneration.
+- → Creates conditions for investment and savings; - → Attracts capital from grants and businesses; - → Influences the private sector to deliver positive outcomes; - → Enables interest and business groups to undertake initiatives within the district: - ightarrow Forms partnerships with external organisations; and - → Uses catalyst investment to unlock growth or regeneration.

-Refer to Figure 3-22 for more details on this.
+Refer to Figure 3-21 for more details on this.

-ABOVE FIG. 3-22: Ways of supporting non-Council external entities to help their investment make positive changes within the district
+ABOVE FIG. 3-21: Ways of leveraging value off NGOs and NFPs for investment and effectuating positive changes within the district